 Here we focus on the English-language content of the tweets.
 We primarily want to learn whether the communication we observe is geared to nurture legitimacy and accountability of supranational politics.
 In this regard, very different literatures have repeatedly stressed that more political communication does not help if it does not clarify but rather obfuscates political responsibilities (Fairclough 2003; Fowler et al. 1979; Orwell 1946).
 Sending clear and easily understandable messages seems to be a particular challenge for detached, highly specialized institutions that often resort to a rather technocratic discourse (Moretti and Pestre 2015; Rauh 2021b; Thibault 1991).
 We thus extract three indicators for message clarity, primarily relying on the tools offered and validated by Benoit et al. (2019).

 First, the Flesch reading ease score measures syntactic complexity of the message by a compound indicator of sentence and word length (Flesch 1948).
 The intuition is that higher grammatical complexity requires more cognitive effort to decipher a message, an ability that is attained primarily with progressing levels of formal education.
-The lower the reading ease score, the less citizens with average education levels can decipher a message.
+The lower the reading ease score, the fewer citizens with average education levels can decipher a message.
 Prior research shows that reading ease is also positively associated with more engagement of social media users or journalists (Ferrara and Angino 2021; Firouzjaei and Özdemir 2020).

 Second, we measure whether supranational actors use familiar vocabulary or rather specialized jargon.
 For each word in the tweets we capture how often it occurs in the overall Google books corpus, the broadest available representation of the general English language.
 The intuition is that words that are more common in the English language are better known and thus more readily understandable by a broad audience (as validated in Benoit et al. 2019).